Alexandre Renoir Shares Insight Into France’s Renoir Museum

-“There are many reasons why my great-grandfather chose Essoyes, but my favorite, which I experienced, is that on some afternoons going into evening, the quality of the light bathes everything in a pink light, it’s truly la vie en rose(life in pink),” Alexandre says.
+“There are many reasons why my great-grandfather chose Essoyes, but my favorite, which I experienced, is that on some afternoons going into the evening, the quality of the light bathes everything in a pink light, it’s truly la vie en rose(life in pink),” Alexandre says.

 The summer home of the famous French Impressionist re-opened to the public in early June as a museum.
 Sophie Renoir, great-granddaughter of the legendary painter, sold the home in 2012 to the Essoyes city council for $670,971 (€600,000).
 A total of $1.2 million (€1 million) in restorations were made over a four-year period, including elevator access, structural reinforcements, and general aesthetic restorations.

 Pierre-Auguste originally purchased the home in 1896 with his wife, Aline Charigot, who was born in Essoyes.
 The artist and his family used the home during the summer.
 Alexandre, the great-grandson of Pierre-Auguste, stayed in the family home a few times, saying it is filled with “beauty and history.”
 He admits he experiences a wide range of emotions knowing the family home is now a museum.

 “It’s both happy and sad—happy because it was such a marvelous place and to share it is a good thing, sad because I will never be able to stay there again,” Alexandre says.